-I don’t know about you, but lately I feel simply overwhelmed with information—specifically information and misinformation, opinions and conflicting opinions with regard to drug addiction.
+I don’t know about you, but lately I feel simply overwhelmed with information—specifically information and misinformation, opinions and conflicting opinions regarding drug addiction.

 Everyone seems to have their personal judgements and answers to the problem.